Migas77/eShop_AS_108287/README.md

 }
 ```

 The Jaeger was configured to collect the traces, spans/activities and tags of all the application's services.
 The following images, showcase the full trace for the checkout use case.
 As the full trace is very extensive I've tried throghout the implementation to reuse already created activities for the new introduced tags.
 However, as you'll later see I've also added new activities.
+In this section, I'll make an explanation of the full checkout trace.
+I'll include images for easier explanation but the full trace exported from jaeger is also present [here](https://github.com/Migas77/eShop_AS_108287/blob/main/checkout-trace.json) if the reader wants to view it in its own dashboard.

 The next figure, showcases **custom created tags related to the checkout process**:
 - basket.checkout.latency - latency of the checkout request/flow.